arcadiapage/arcadiapage.github.io/_posts/2025-03-10-Making-My-Lifestyle-Feel-Like-a-Choice.md

 *DIY personal touches – Handmade items, thrift flips, upcycled elements that give character without clutter.*

-**Since I'm high sensation seeking, having a typical minimalist lifestyle won't have enough variety for me.
-I need things to be eclectic.
-Which is also why I call my ideal lifestyle economical--not exactly minimalist.**

 Since novelty fuels you, your minimalism must be flexible and refreshing, not rigid and boring.

 How to build novelty into your life naturally: